 In Oregon, it is a Class A misdemeanor to unlawfully obtain, retain, or disclose genetic information (ORS 192.543).
-Oregon law also creates a civil cause of action against anyone who unlawfully obtains or discloses genetic information, with the right to obtain the greater of actual damages or set statutory damages that range from \$100 for negligent violations up to \$250,000 for knowing violations committed with the intent to sell or use a person's DNA for commercial purposes (ORS 192.541).
+Oregon law also provides a civil cause of action against anyone who unlawfully obtains or discloses genetic information, with the right to obtain the greater of actual damages or set statutory damages that range from \$100 (for negligent violations) to \$250,000 (for knowing violations with intent to sell or use a person's genetic information for commercial purposes) (ORS 192.541).